-Discreet Substance Abuse Treatment in Philadelphia
+Discreet Substance Abuse Treatment in Philadelphia and Malvern, PA

 What is “dual diagnosis?”

 Dual diagnosis refers to individuals who have both a difficulty with substance abuse or dependence and an underlying struggle with mood, anxiety or other psychiatric disorder.
 It is estimated that approximately 50% of individuals needing treatment for alcohol dependence, treatment for benzodiazepine dependence, treatment for opiate dependence or stimulant abuse fall into this category.
-Therefore, there is often a great benefit to having a physician who specializes in the evaluation, diagnosis and treatment of mood and anxiety disorders concurrently treating the individual’s addiction.
+Therefore, there is often a great benefit to having a provider who specializes in the evaluation, diagnosis and treatment of mood and anxiety disorders, concurrently treating the individual’s addiction.
 This allows for both therapy and medication management to be optimized and tailored to the individual.
 It also minimizes the risk of either over-diagnosis or failure to diagnose an underlying medical illness that is fully treatable (such as anxiety or depression).
 Dual diagnosis treatment is not as effective, if only one piece of an individual’s struggle is taken into consideration.

 Are visits confidential?

 * All visits are by appointment only and a discussion about your unique situation is mandatory prior to setting up an initial consultation.
-Please feel free to call Dr. Pagnani directly.